IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ProductsExplained.md

 transformed into the appropriate field names for the third party API method being invoked.

-A Product also will have several Built In Processes that handle the various features of the third party service, as well as managing the Contact and Product states.
+A Product also will have several Built In Processes that handle the various features of the third party service, as well as managing the Contact and Product States.

 For example, above we see that the Experian Basic Product will Enroll a Contact, then loop a Authentication Check process.
 From there it can Authenticate, Deactivate or Reactivate.

+---

+## Product States
+When a Contact creates a Subscription for a Product Bundle, the system will create a Product State Object for each Product in the Product Bundle.

+What this means is that while the Product handles all the operations and features of the third party services, a Contact's actual data, status, etc. is all stores in a Product State.

+So when a Contact is Deactivated, the Product will take the information in the Product State, perform the necessary deactivation functions with the third party service, and then update the Product State's status as Deactivated.

 ---